-Provide a way to identify potential site locations based on a chosen criteria/target value.
+Provides a way to identify potential site locations based on a chosen criteria/target value.

 An effective way to generate, view and edit new and previous report packs when in the field.

-Provide a way to identify the current sites similar to a proposed location by area.
+Provides a way to identify the current sites similar to a proposed location by area.